Nintendo: 2001–2003: Game Boy Advance and GameCube

-2004–2009: Nintendo DS and Wii
+2004–2010: Nintendo DS and Wii

-In 2004, Nintendo released the Nintendo DS, which featured such innovations as dual screens – one of which being a touchscreen – and wireless connectivity for multiplayer play.
-Throughout its lifetime, more than 154 million units were sold, making it the most successful handheld console and the second best-selling console in history.
+In 2004, Nintendo released the Nintendo DS, which featured such innovations as dual screens – one of which is a touchscreen – and wireless connectivity for multiplayer play.
+Throughout its lifetime, more than 154 million units were sold, making it the most successful handheld console and the second bestselling console in history.
 In 2005, Nintendo released the Game Boy Micro, the last system in the Game Boy line.
 Sales did not meet Nintendo's expectations, with 2.5 million units being sold by 2007.
 In mid-2005, the Nintendo World Store was inaugurated in New York City.

 Nintendo's next home console was conceived in 2001, although development commenced in 2003, taking inspiration from the Nintendo DS.
-Nintendo also considered the relative failure of the GameCube, and instead opted to take a "blue ocean strategy" by developing a reduced performance console in contrast to the high-performance consoles of Sony and Microsoft to avoid directly competing with them.
+Nintendo also considered the relative failure of the GameCube and instead opted to take a "Blue Ocean Strategy" by developing a reduced performance console in contrast to the high-performance consoles of Sony and Microsoft to avoid directly competing with them.
 The Wii was released in November 2006, with a total of 33 launch games.
 With the Wii, Nintendo sought to reach a broader demographic than its seventh-generation competitors, with the intention of also encompassing the "non-consumer" sector.
-To this end, Nintendo invested in a $200 million advertising campaign.
+Nintendo invested in a $200 million advertising campaign to that end.
 The Wii's innovations include the Wii Remote controller, equipped with an accelerometer system and infrared sensors that allow it to detect its position in a three-dimensional environment with the aid of a sensor bar; the Nunchuk peripheral that includes an analog controller and an accelerometer; and the Wii MotionPlus expansion that increases the sensitivity of the main controller with the aid of gyroscopes.
 By 2016, more than 101 million Wii consoles had been sold worldwide, making it the most successful console of its generation, a distinction that Nintendo had not achieved since the 1990s with the Super NES.

 Several accessories were released for the Wii from 2007 to 2010, such as the Wii Balance Board, the Wii Wheel and the WiiWare download service.
 In 2009, Nintendo Iberica S.A. expanded its commercial operations to Portugal through a new office in Lisbon.
 By that year, Nintendo held a 68.3% share of the worldwide handheld gaming market.
-In 2010, Nintendo celebrated the 25th anniversary of Mario's debut appearance, for which certain allusive products were put on sale.
-The event included the release of Super Mario All-Stars 25th Anniversary Edition and special editions of the Nintendo DSi XL and Wii.